Pedestrian Attribute Recognition: A Survey: Abstract

 \section{Abstract}

-Recognizing pedestrian attributes is an important task in computer vision community due to it plays an important role in video surveillance.
-Many algorithms has been proposed to handle this task.
+Recognizing pedestrian attributes is an important task in the computer vision community due to it plays an important role in video surveillance.
+Many algorithms have been proposed to handle this task.
 The goal of this paper is to review existing works using traditional methods or based on deep learning networks.
-Firstly, we introduce the background of pedestrian attributes recognition (PAR, for short), including the fundamental concepts of pedestrian attributes and corresponding challenges.
-Secondly, we introduce existing benchmarks, including popular datasets and evaluation criterion.
-Thirdly, we analyse the concept of multi-task learning and multi-label learning, and also explain the relations between these two learning algorithms and pedestrian attribute recognition.
-We also review some popular network architectures which have widely applied in the deep learning community.
-Fourthly, we analyse popular solutions for this task, such as attributes group, part-based, \emph{etc}.
-Fifthly, we shown some applications which takes pedestrian attributes into consideration and achieve better performance.
-Finally, we summarized this paper and give several possible research directions for pedestrian attributes recognition.
-The project page of this paper can be found from the following website: \url{https://sites.google.com/view/ahu-pedestrianattributes/}.
+Firstly, we introduce the background of pedestrian attribute recognition (PAR, for short), including the fundamental concepts of pedestrian attributes and corresponding challenges.
+Secondly, we introduce existing benchmarks, including popular datasets and evaluation criteria.
+Thirdly, we analyze the concept of multi-task learning and multi-label learning and also explain the relations between these two learning algorithms and pedestrian attribute recognition.
+We also review some popular network architectures which have been widely applied in the deep learning community.
+Fourthly, we analyze popular solutions for this task, such as attributes group, part-based, etc. Fifthly, we show some applications that take pedestrian attributes into consideration and achieve better performance.
+Finally, we summarize this paper and give several possible research directions for pedestrian attribute recognition.
+We continuously update the following GitHub to keep tracking the most cutting-edge related works on pedestrian attribute recognition~\url{https://github.com/wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List}

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{